H. Rap Brown: 2000 arrest and conviction

-On May 31, 1999, al-Amin was pulled over while driving in Marietta, Georgia by police officer Johnny Mack for a suspected stolen vehicle.
+On May 31, 1999, al-Amin was pulled over in Marietta, Georgia by police officer Johnny Mack for driving a suspected stolen vehicle.
 During a search, al-Amin was found to have in his pocket a police badge.
 He also had a bill of sale in his pocket, explaining his possession of the stolen car, and he claimed that he had been issued an honorary police badge by Mayor John Jackson, a statement which Jackson verified.
 Despite this, al-Amin was charged with speeding, auto theft and impersonating a police officer.

 On March 16, 2000, in Fulton County, Georgia, Sheriff's deputies Ricky Kinchen and Aldranon English went to al-Amin's home to execute an arrest warrant for failing to appear in court over the charges.
 After determining that the home was unoccupied, the deputies drove away and were shortly passed by a black Mercedes headed for the house.
 Kinchen (the more senior deputy) noted the suspect vehicle, turned the patrol car around, and drove up to the Mercedes, stopping nose to nose.
 English approached the Mercedes and told the single occupant to show his hands.
 The occupant opened fire with a .223 rifle.
 English ran between the two cars while returning fire from his handgun, and was hit four times.
 Kinchen was shot with the rifle and a 9 mm handgun.

 The next day, Kinchen died of his wounds at Grady Memorial Hospital.
 English survived his wounds.
 He identified al-Amin as the shooter from six photos he was shown while recovering in the hospital Another source said English identified him shortly before going into surgery for his wounds.
-Both of the Sheriff's deputies were black.

 After the shootout, al-Amin fled Atlanta, going to White Hall, Alabama.
 He was tracked down by U.S. Marshals who started with a blood trail at the shooting site, and arrested by law enforcement officers after a four-day manhunt.
 Al-Amin was wearing body armor at the time of his arrest.
 He showed no wounds.
 Officers found a 9 mm handgun near his arrest site.
 Firearms identification testing showed that this was used to shoot Kinchen and English, but al-Amin's fingerprints were not found on the weapon.
 Later, al-Amin's black Mercedes was found with bullet holes in it.